jupyter-book/blog/posts/2025-11-04-why-make-a-major-release.md

 We do not plan on maintaining the old Sphinx-based engine[^maint], and think that releasing the new engine under the same package name signals that intent most clearly.

-[^maint]: Note that others in the open source ecosystem may continue maintaining the collection of Sphinx extensions that made up Jupyter Book 1.
-It will simply not be a focus of the _Jupyter Book_ team or technology stack.
+[^maint]: Jupyter Book 1 is essentially a [collection of Sphinx extensions](https://jupyterbook.org/v1/explain/sphinx.html).
+The [Sphinx engine](https://sphinx-doc.org) itself is maintained by the Sphinx community.
+We (the [Jupyter Book team](xref:compass/team)) do not plan on maintaining the extensions that Jupyter Book 1 used (though others in the open source ecosystem may continue doing so).
+This will simply not be a focus of the _Jupyter Book_ team or technology stack.

 Finally, we think that having two user-facing products both called "Jupyter Book" creates some confusion: community members and users can end up talking across each other without realising that there are two engines that exist in parallel.